Investment Philosophy

 View on Market

-Unfortunately, unlike private asset that does not have mark-to-market pricing, public equity’s high liquidity & pricing transparency have forced it to get monitored by a short time horizon.
-It even enhanced short-term herding minds, and long term money left and moved to private assets.
-Due to this trend, public investment has confined itself to be an investment of market factor in large part and developed further into fragmented rule-based investment vehicles of ETFs.
+Unfortunately, unlike private assets that do not have mark-to-market pricing, public equity’s high liquidity & pricing transparency has forced it to get monitored by a short time horizon.
+It even enhanced short-term herding minds, and long-term money was left and moved to private assets.
+Due to this trend, public investment has largely confined itself to an investment of market factor and developed further into fragmented rule-based investment vehicles of ETFs.

 That being said, the private market is not scalable quickly.
-Due to massive inflow, dry powder at PEs are getting higher structurally, and the cap rate has declined.
+Due to massive inflow, dry powder at PEs is getting higher structurally, and the cap rate has declined.
 Ironically, this money flow-led pricing increase led to a better performance of private assets with apparent idiosyncratic character.
-While the pricing mechanism is quite different (market pricing vs. judgemental pricing service), the core principle of growth of enterprise value is the same.
+While the pricing mechanism is quite different (market pricing vs. judgemental pricing service), the core principle of enterprise value growth is the same.

 What We Do